Skip to content

 Exterior renovation in South Lake Tahoe

 South Lake Tahoe sits at roughly 6,200 feet on the lake's south shore, and its exteriors face one of the most punishing combinations in California: extreme, sustained snow load, prolonged freeze-thaw, intense high-altitude UV, lake-driven moisture, and high wildfire exposure across the basin.
-A South Lake Tahoe re-side is a mountain-engineering problem first and an aesthetic project second.
+A South Lake Tahoe re-side is a mountain-engineering problem first and an aesthetic project second, and that ordering shapes every decision from cladding choice to flashing geometry to the season we can actually run the work.

 Considering an exterior project in South Lake Tahoe?